sdonohoo/forecasting/internal_docs/performance_measure_guide.md

-## Guidance for Performance Measuring
+## Guideline for Measuring Performance

 Each benchmark result is the median of five run results produced using the integer random number generator seeds 1 through 5.
 All five run results must also be reported.
 The following measurements should be included:
   * quality of the model